Hyperdrive.el User Manual

 Move between entries.

-+ (hyperdrive-history-fill-version-ranges)
++ (hyperdrive-history-load)

 RET (hyperdrive-history-find-file)

 Open the file at the start of the version range at point.
+When the version range at point is unknown, run hyperdrive-history-load.

 o (hyperdrive-history-find-file-other-window)